 Students who register for classes for a semester but who do not come to campus, do not check in to housing, and do not attend or participate in educational activities through the eighth class day of the semester will be Unofficially Withdrawn from the College.
 The registered classes will be dropped with no W grade assigned, and an application for readmission must be made to the Dean of Academic Life.

-Full-time, degree-seeking students who have completed at least 16 units with a cumulative GPA of 2.00 or more may elect to enroll for one course unit per semester on a pass/fail basis up to a total limit of three.
+Full-time, degree-seeking students who have completed at least 16 units with a cumulative GPA of 2.00 or more may elect to enroll for one course per semester (no matter how many units that course carries) on a pass/fail basis up to a total limit of three.
 One of the three pass/fail courses may be taken in the same academic division as the student’s major or minor.
 Courses designated “pass/fail only” are exempt from the pass/fail requirements described here.

 No course for which a student elects to enroll on a pass/fail basis may be used to satisfy a general academic requirement or major/minor requirement.
 In addition, “pass/fail only” courses offered within the student’s major or minor do not meet any major or minor requirement.